alper-guven/valkeygen/README.md

 const ValkeyKeysMap = createValkeyKeysMap(exampleValkeyKeysConfig);
 ```

-It will create a `Redis Keys Templates Map`
+It will create a `Valkey Keys Templates Map`

 ```js
 {